 The enthusiastic crowds recently gathered at King’s Cross station and along her route show that Flying Scotsman not only provides an exciting experience compounded of steam, sound, smell and speed, but is apparently highly emotive for those who remember steam trains, and amazing for those experiencing one for the first time (McLean, 2016).

-© National Railway Museum/Science & Society Picture Library
+© Trustees of the National Railway Museum/Science & Society Picture Library

 The Flying Scotsman steam locomotive

 Seeing an object in movement may be very revealing of design and manufacturing skills.
 The famous eighteenth-century musical swan automaton in the Bowes Museum (County Durham) is a beautiful object when static but once in motion it becomes possible to see how cleverly the effect of the swan catching a fish was devised, and how ingeniously the rotating glass rods represent flowing water (Bowes Swan, 2008 and 2016).